-If you’ve got an Android phone, check whether it came with a microSD slot.
-This can be in the side of the phone, or more likely behind the back cover.
-Most older Samsung Galaxy S models have them, for instance, as do various versions of the Moto G, Sony Experia and others.
+If you’ve got an Android phone, check whether it has a microSD slot.
+This can be in the side of the phone, or behind the back cover.
+On dual-SIM phones, one of the SIM slots often doubles as a microSD slot as well.

-If you’re in luck, you can buy 16-128GB microSD cards cheaply and install them in under a minute.
-If you’re planning to buy a larger size (64GB or more), just check your phone supports it before you buy.
+If you’re in luck, you can buy an inexpensive microSD card and install it in under a minute.
+If you’re planning to buy a larger size (128GB or more), just check your phone supports it before you buy.

 If your Android phone doesn’t have a microSD slot, see if it supports On-The-Go (OTG) instead.
-If it does, you can buy a cable like this for a few dollars, then plug any USB stick you like into it for extra storage — or use an all-in-one version instead.
+If it does, you can plug a USB C or micro-USB memory stick straight into it for extra storage.

 Get Faster Charging